shamiguel/personal-portfolio/README.md

 6. Once your changes are saved, you can navigate to your repository's main page/settings/pages.
 Be sure to choose "Deploy From Branch" and choose the "prod" branch and "/root" ![Screenshot 2024-08-02 6 31 44 PM](https://github.com/user-attachments/assets/caf51678-6784-45a2-8883-6a32ae3f2ec6).
 After a few minutes, your customized portfolio site will be good to go!

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.0.

-## Project Overview:
-This is a very lightweight version of my 2nd Language Learning project.
-Instead of focusing on live edits with authentication, I took inspiration from this other existing customizable portfolio template, https://github.com/saadpasta/developerFolio, which only requires a user to input their information via a JSON file.
-Therefore, this project will primarily be a frontend endeavor and focus on aesthetics, accessibility, and user-friendliness.
-I plan on creating a detailed how-to page so that individuals with non technical background can set up their own portfolios.

 ## Wireframe
 ![Screenshot 2024-07-19 2 31 02 PM](https://github.com/user-attachments/assets/7fa30c19-d734-44db-ae32-0e986f4a77d3)